-Your certification will be granted when you pass the examination.
-All successful candidates will receive an official certificate uploaded into their Certemy account.
+Your certification will be conferred when you pass the examination.
+All successful candidates will receive an official certificate.
 The certificate provides visible evidence that you have achieved a level of competence in the field of transplantation.
-Passing the examination allows you to display the credential designation, CCTC®, CPTC®, CTP® or CCTN®® after your name.
+Passing the examination allows you to display the credential designation, CCTC, CPTC, CTP or CCTN after your name.